fernando1496/CodeChallengeCH/README.md

-# Clipboard health code challenge
+# Clipboard health code challenge for SDET

 Contents of this file
 ---------------------